Test in a live environment

 In distributed systems, failures are inevitable.
 Rebus equips developers with mechanisms to manage and process failed messages gracefully.
 By configuring error logging and retry policies, developers can define how Rebus handles failed messages, whether it's retrying delivery of error messages, moving messages to a dead-letter queue, or logging errors for further logging and analysis.

 Rebus is fully compatible with .NET Core, making it an ideal choice for modern, cross-platform applications.
-Whether you're building microservices, serverless functions, hybrid cloud applications or-native applications, Rebus provides a solid foundation for asynchronous communication and message handling in the .NET Core ecosystem.
+Whether you're building microservices, serverless functions, hybrid cloud applications, or native applications, Rebus provides a solid foundation for asynchronous communication and message handling in the .NET Core ecosystem.

 Message handler class classes must then be the class created in order to process incoming messages.
 The IHandleMessages interface, where MyMessage is the type of message the handler class will process, should be implemented by every message handler class.